wangxj03/ai-cookbook/code-search/README.md

 - **`GET /api/search`**: Searches for code snippets based on a query.
 - **`GET /api/file`**: Fetches the full content of a file based on its path.

-To start the server, run the following command:
+To start the server, run the following command from the `backend` directory:

 ```sh
 just run